hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 Note:
 Here's a link to the tests that I just ran in that demo.
 I used a Spec_helper to add the ability to include shared libraries of test code.
-More about that in a few slides.
 But let's just peek at the code.

 ---
 # Spec_helper